invibeme/chekin-guest-sdk/packages/react/README.md

-# chekin-guest-sdk-react
+# @chekinapp/guest-sdk-react

 React components and hooks for integrating Chekin's guest registration and check-in platform into React applications.
-Built on top of the core `chekin-guest-sdk` package.
+Built on top of the core `@chekinapp/guest-sdk` package.

 ## Overview